nfuhs/get-started-elm/README.md

 [https://gist.github.com/evancz/1c5f2cf34939336ecb79b97bb89d9da6](https://gist.github.com/evancz/1c5f2cf34939336ecb79b97bb89d9da6)

-I hope you enjoyed reading it if so feel free to follow me on GitHub or Twitter:
+I hope you enjoyed reading it if so feel free to follow me on [GitHub](https://github.com/nfuhs) or [Twitter](https://twitter.com/NorbertFuhs)

 If you have any questions left just post an issue in the blogpost repo: